Dumbbell Lying Femoral

 Frequently Asked Questions

-• What muscles does the Dumbbell Lying Femoral work?
+• What muscles does Dumbbell Lying Femoral train most?

-• What equipment do I need for the Dumbbell Lying Femoral?
+• How do I keep the dumbbell from slipping in Dumbbell Lying Femoral?

-• How often should I do the Dumbbell Lying Femoral?
+• How far should I curl the dumbbell up?

-• How can I maximize the benefits of the Dumbbell Lying Femoral?
+• What can I use instead of Dumbbell Lying Femoral?

 Related Exercises